Davi-X/Computer_network_notes/md/Ch1/Ch1.md

 Move the datagram to the next node along the route
 * At this node, network layer passes the datagram down to the link layer and delivers
 * At the next node, link layer passes the datagram up to the network layer
-* Services provided by this layer depend on the specific protocol (e.g. Ethernet, WiFi, cable access network;s DOCSIS)
+* Services provided by this layer depend on the specific protocol (e.g. Ethernet, WiFi, cable access network's DOCSIS)
 * As datagrams need to traverse several links to travel from source to destination, they are handled by different link-layer protocls at different links along its route
 * Link-layer packet: **frames**
+* data synchronization
+* control flow
+*
 #### Physical Layer
 Move the *individual bits* within the frame from one node to the next
 * Link independent